Information about the measures

 • Average expenditure per pupil on supply teaching

-• Number of teacher trainees per teacher
+• Number of teacher trainees per 100 teachers

 • Number of trainees recruited to initial teacher training, as a proportion of the target